hsllany/HtmlNative/README.md

 [Chinese](README_ch.md)

-HtmlNative，use Html+css to render  Android native widget.
-Furthermore if you need some logic inside of it, HtmlNative also support lua script.
+HtmlNative，use HTML + CSS to render Android native widget.
+Furthermore, if you need some logic inside, HtmlNative also support Lua script.

 This repo stands upon some basic idea：

-Although we have react-native and Weex, which are very strong and excellent, to enable us use javascript to write mobile applications.
+Although we have react-native and Weex, which are very strong and excellent, to enable us to use javascript to write mobile applications.

 But in order to master them, you need to climb up a rather steep learning curve, which may not be so friendly for everybody.

-But html seems a lauguage that everybody know, so why not try using html to render native widget.
+But HTML seems a language that everybody knows, so why not try using HTML to render native widget.

-If you have idea, just make it work.
-Then HtmlNative is born.
+So HtmlNative is born.

 ## Example: